theovgl/gophercises-quiz/README.md

 - **Flags**: Understanding and using command-line flags in Go.
 - **File Handling**: Opening and reading files in Go.
 - **Error Management**: Implementing basic error handling (with room for improvement).
-- **Go's Standard Library**: Exploring and utilizing the Go standard library more deeply.
+- **Standard Library**: Exploring and utilizing the Go standard library more deeply.